ChaarmiWorlds/ChaarmiWorlds/README.md

 * AVATARS: High quality avatar system powered by Ready Player Me

 FREE EDITION:
 -This edition is the FREE edition base.
-To get more features and functionality please purchase a monthly license for a low monthly fee by visiting https://www.chaarmi.com
--You get TWO plots of land to use (Specifically genesis and ryina)
+-You get TWO plots of land to use (Specifically genesis and ryina) -To get more features and functionality please purchase a monthly license for a low monthly fee by visiting https://www.chaarmi.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>